ailyenyen/CS-222_Laboratory-Activity-3_Digital-Diary/README.md

+# 📓 Digital Diary (C# Console Application)

-# Project Description
+📌 Project Description

-The Digital Diary is a console-based C# application that allows users to write, view, and search diary entries.
-It demonstrates file handling through an object-oriented programming approach.
-All diary entries are stored in a text file (diary.txt) and timestamped automatically.
+Digital Diary is a console-based C# application that allows users to write, view, delete, modify, and search diary entries.
+It demonstrates effective file handling and object-oriented programming principles.
+All entries are timestamped and stored in a local text file (diary.txt).

 # Features